2017 Community Engagement Fellowships

 Community Partner: Hendrée Jones, UNC Horizons

-The goal of this project is to develop educational health materials for pregnant women who are being treated for substance use disorder as part of the UNC Horizons Program.
+The goal of this project was to develop educational health materials for pregnant women who are being treated for substance use disorder as part of the UNC Horizons Program.
 UNC Horizons is a trauma-informed, substance use treatment program for women, most of whom are pregnant and/or parenting young children.
-Horizons offers outpatient treatment in Chapel Hill and Raleigh, North Carolina, as well as long-term residential treatment at two sites in Chapel Hill.
+Horizons offers outpatient treatment in Chapel Hill and Raleigh, as well as long-term residential treatment in Chapel Hill.
 The core of the organization’s mission is to improve community response and collaboration around services for pregnant women with substance use disorders.
-Horizons utilizes evidence-based curricula in areas such as addiction education, relapse prevention, parenting, family planning and employment services, but currently lacks a module on breastfeeding.
+Horizons utilizes evidence-based curricula in areas such as addiction education, relapse prevention, parenting, family planning and employment services, but it lacked a module on breastfeeding.
 In 2014-2015 Horizons served 236 women, of which 125 were new clients from 21 of North Carolina’s 100 counties.

 Performing Stories of Public School Desegregation in East Texas